 If you specify a hosting server for your portal, the hosting server's print service is automatically configured with the portal.
 You'll only need to start and share the print service to use it in the portal.
 However, if you've previously configured a print service with your portal, the URL is not updated when specifying a hosting server.
 You'll need to start the service, share the service, and then configure it as a utility service.

-Geocode service—Portal for ArcGIS is preconfigured to use the World Geocode Service hosted by ArcGIS Online, which allows you to find and map a specified address or place name.
+Geocode service—The ArcGIS Enterprise portal is preconfigured to use the ArcGIS World Geocoding Service hosted by ArcGIS Online, which allows you to find and map a specified address or place name.
 In a disconnected environment, you'll need to set up your own ArcGIS Server geocode service to find addresses.

 Geometry service—Geometry services perform the calculations necessary to do such spatial analysis as buffering and calculating area.
-Portal for ArcGIS uses an ArcGIS Online geometry service by default.
+The ArcGIS Enterprise portal uses an ArcGIS Online geometry service by default.
 In a disconnected environment, you'll need to set up your own ArcGIS Server geometry service.
 The service can be an ArcGIS Server site's preconfigured geometry service or a custom geometry service hosted on the server.

 Route service—Route services allow you to find directions between two or more locations.
 The portal's route utility service is used for the Directions functionality available in web maps.
 By default, there is no route service configured with the portal.
 To get directions from Map Viewer in a disconnected environment, you'll need to publish your own ArcGIS Server route service.